 Perhaps you noticed a small tab named Background in the first image of the Bokeh AI panel.
 You can click on it to expand it, revealing a bunch of additional sliders.

-While the Amount slider and Brush Control allow you to keep adjust the strength and the extent of the bokeh effect, Background tweaks the blurred area.
+While the Amount slider and Brush Control allow you to keep adjusting the strength and extent of the bokeh effect, the Background tweaks the blurred area.

 - Brightness – brightens or darkens the blurred area.
 Strategically using the Brightness slider is a great way to separate the object from the background.
-You can utilise it as a precise vignete.
+You can use it as a precise vignette.

 - Highlights Glow – accentuates highlights in the blurred area.
 It can be effectively used to emphasize light sources, sun glow, and spotlights.

 - Warmth – turns the background blue or yellow.
 The Warmth slider works exactly the same as the Temperature slider in the Essentials > Light panel, except it changes only the background instead of the entire image.
-I recommend, you use it together with the Brightness slider.
-If you turn you make the background darker, move the Warmth slider towards the blue tones.
+I recommend you use it together with the Brightness slider.
+If you want to make the background darker, move the Warmth slider towards the blue tones.
 Conversely, when you brighten the background, try adding some warm tones by moving the Warmth slider towards the yellow tones.